Opening time

 In the case of disabled people aged between 4 and 12, we recommend purchasing the "child" ticket, which is cheaper than the "reduced" ticket.

-• Sorry, no animals are allowed inside the Genoa Aquarium with the exception of guide dogs for blind people.
+• Sorry, no animals are allowed inside the Acquario di Genova with the exception of guide dogs for blind people.

 For information about the dog sitting service in the area, we suggest you contact the IAT (Tourist Reception Information) Porto Antico. (tel.: 010.5572903 - email: